KIZI/EasyMiner-Backend/docker/README.md

-EasyMiner-Docker
+Installation instructions
 ======================

 This is an installation package of the Easyminer bundle for the docker environment.
+This installation contains backend, frontend and database.
+We offer two versions of the software.
+Completely free version with R backend and an on-request  version with Hadoop/Spark backend.
+An overview of available REST endpoints is provided in the end of the document.

-## Installation instructions ##
+## EasyMiner with R backend ##

-This will install, backend, frontend and database.
-For all versions there is a required environment variable which should be set.
-This variable HTTP_SERVER_ADDR has to contain an address to a **docker host** that is reachable from both any docker container and your internet browser.
+### Complete bundle: frontend, backend, database ###

-### EasyMiner with R backend ###
+Note: The HTTP_SERVER_ADDR has to contain an address to a **docker host** that is reachable from both any docker container and your internet browser.

 Requirements: Docker 1.12+